kyma-incubator/compass/components/gateway/README.md

 # Gateway

-The gateway is responsible for unifying graphql schema under one service and sending requests to Director or Connector.
+Gateway is a component that aggregates Director's and Connector's GraphQL schemas under one service and then sends proper requests to the Director or Connector accordingly.

 ## Configuration